Golf Channel's game has a new look in 2019.

 This year in addition to picking a tournament winner we’re also shifting the focus to head-to-head matchups, with both the Golf Pick ‘Em game and an additional Sunday-only contest that focuses on the final round.
 Both contests can be found in the NBC Sports Predictor app, which fantasy players can download to make their selections each week.

 Players can compete for weekly cash prizes, with the best scores during the season qualifying for the season-ending FJ $100,000 Championship, where cash and prizes will be awarded to top finishers.

-The contests continues this week with the John Deere Classic, as the PGA Tour heads to the Quad Cities portion of Illinois.
-Here's a look at some of the players to keep an eye on as Michael Kim defends his title against a field of players hoping to snag the lone remaining spot in next week's Open at Royal Portrush:
+The contests continues this week with the U.S. Open, as the PGA Tour heads to Detroit for the inaugural Rocket Mortgage Classic.
+Here's a look at some of the players to keep an eye on as the Tour returns to Michigan for the first time since 2009:

 1. Dustin Johnson: Might as well start with the chalk when a new venue is involved.
 Johnson is the clear headliner in this week's field, having finished second at each of the first two majors this year.
 Johnson was T-35 two weeks ago at Pebble Beach and his diversified trophy collection proves he can win on nearly any style of venue.

 2. Gary Woodland: The U.S. Open champ makes his return to competition this week in the Motor City.
 Woodland took last week off to bask in the glow of his victory at Pebble Beach, the capstone of a strong season that also included runner-up finishes in both Korea and Hawaii.
 While there's certainly the possibility of a major hangover for the newly-minted champ, if he comes close to sporting the game he did in California he'll likely factor again.